 Canada Travel Guide

 North America is more than just the USA; Canada is the second largest country in the world and its southern border with the states is the longest common border in the world.
-Canada is made up of ten provinces and three territories and government by a democratic parliament which acknowledges Queen Elizabeth II as the head of state through a constitutional monarchy.
+Canada is made up of ten provinces and three territories, and is governed by a democratic parliament which acknowledges Queen Elizabeth II as the head of state through a constitutional monarchy.
 It has a diverse economy based on natural resources and trade and has one of the highest standard of living indexes worldwide.

 Canada has two official languages; English and French.
 Road signs in Canada are generally in English although in some areas, they use both languages.
 The currency of Canada is the Canadian dollar, (signified with the $ or C$) it’s divided into 100 cents and notes come in denominations from 1 dollar up to 100 dollars.